 Only idents of type USER and OS_USER can be used to connect to a Mimer SQL database.
-A connection is established using the CONNECT statement, with the general form:CONNECT TO 'DATABASE' [AS 'CONNECTION_NAME'] USER 'USER_NAME' USING 'password';
+A connection is established using a CONNECT statement.
+For example embedded SQL has the following form:CONNECT TO 'DATABASE' [AS 'CONNECTION_NAME'] USER 'USER_NAME' USING 'password';

-This statement establishes a connection between the user and a database, see the Mimer SQL Reference Manual, Chapter 12, CONNECT, for details.
+This statement establishes a connection between the user and a database, see the Mimer SQL Reference Manual, CONNECT, for details.

-A connection may be established to any local or remote database, which has been made accessible from the current machine - see the Mimer SQL Systmen Management Handbook, chapter 3, Registering the Database, for details.
+A connection may be established to any local or remote database, which has been made accessible from the current machine - see the Mimer SQL System Management Handbook, Registering the Database, for details.
 The database can be specified by name or by using the keyword DEFAULT.

 Note: If the keyword DEFAULT is used, a user and password cannot be specified.
 If you wish to connect to the default database and specify a user and password, specify an empty string ('') for the database.

 The database may be given an explicit connection name for use in DISCONNECT and SET CONNECTION statements.
 If no explicit connection name is specified, the database name is used as the connection name.

 An application program may make multiple connections to the same or different databases using the same or different idents, provided that each connection is identified by a unique connection name.
 In this situation only one connection is active and the other connections are inactive.
 A connection established by a successful CONNECT statement is automatically active.